-SCI will provide the following Services to the COUNTY:
+SCI shall provide the following Services to the COUNTY:

-- 1. Meet the economic development goals set by the SCI Board of Directors and provide Pirna COUNTY with quarterly statistical updates on progress in reaching the board approved goals below: - a) Number of Direct Jobs Facilitated - b) Number of Jobs in Targeted Industries (44%) - c) Number of Qualified Prospects - d) Earned Media Reach - 2.
-Focus in the areas as outlined below and approved by the SCI Board of Directors: - a) High Wage Job Development/Sales and Marketing - b) Capacity Development/Improve Competitiveness - 1.
-State and Federal Advocacy - Lead an Executive Mission to Washington, DC - 2.
-Drive/Support Infrastructure Improvement - Cross Border connections - 1-11 Coalition - State Department of Transportation - Work with all Utility Companies locally and in the mega region - 3.
-Develop a regional FDI strategy to possibly include an in-market mission. - 3.
-Support the 2015 through 2017 Pima County Economic Development Plan and provide direct assistance with the implementation of areas of the plan related to attraction, retention, expansion, and other aspects of SCI's established mission. - 4.
-Obtain professional Economic Impact analysis for Client and Short List contacts and provide same to COUNTY. - 5.
-Collaborate with Pima County, Pima Association of Governments and other regional jurisdictions to assist in developing, maintaining, and provide economic and demographic data for the contractor's regional partners, site selectors and businesses in southern Arizona. - 6.
-Serve as primary contact with Arizona Commerce Authority (ACA).
-Advocate for Pima County and regional interests with ACA to increase information sharing and understanding of Pima County's business resources and opportunities with the objective of increasing the quality, speed and the numbers of ACA referrals and the number and size of ACA incentives in Pima County. - 7.
-Proactively identify regional business development opportunities and competitive deficienciewwithin Pima County and convene meetings or forums with relevant public and private organizations to address those opportunities and weaknesses.

-8. Work with other corporations, agencies or entities that are involved in economic development activities such as expanding our air Service to Metro Tucson.
-More specifically, collaborate with regional partner that support the economic development mission of Pima County and SCI such as but not limited VisitTucson.
+- 1. Meet the economic development goals set by the SCI Board of Directors and provide Pima COUNTY with quarterly statistical updates on progress in reaching the board approved goals below: - 1.1 Number of Direct Jobs Facilitated - 1.2 Number of Jobs in Targeted Industries - 1.3 Number of Qualified Prospects - 1.4 Earned Media Reach - 2 Focus in the areas as outlined below and approved by the SCI Board of Directors: - 2.1 High wage job development/sales and marketing - 2.2 Capacity development/improve competitiveness - 2.2.1 Lead two site selection executive missions - 2.2.2 Develop and implement a regional FDI strategy to include an in-market mission in Canada at a minimum. - 3 Support the Update through 2018, and once adopted by the Board of Supervisors, the Update through 2020 to the Pima County Economic Development Plan and provide direct assistance with the implementation of areas of the plan related to employer attraction, retention and expansion, workforce expansion and other aspects of SCI's established mission. - 4 Obtain professional Economic Impact Analysis for client, and short list contacts, as outlined in section 3.2.3. - 5 Collaborate with Pima County, Pima Association of Governments and other regional jurisdictions to assist in developing, maintaining, and providing economic and demographic data for the contractor's regional partners, site selectors and businesses in southern Arizona. - 6 Serve as primary contact with Arizona Commerce Authority (ACA).
+Advocate for Pima County and regional interests with ACA to increase information sharing and understanding of Pima County's business resources and opportunities with the objective of increasing the quality, speed and the numbers of ACA referrals and the number and size of ACA incentives in Pima County. - 7 Proactively identify regional business development opportunities and competitive deficiencies within Pima County and convene meetings or forums with relevant public and private organizations to address those opportunities and weaknesses. - 8 Work with other corporations, agencies or entities that are involved in economic development activities such as expanding our air service to Metro Tucson.
+More specifically, collaborate with regional partners that support the economic development mission of Pima County and SCI such as but not limited to VisitTucson.